jbcoe/value_types/DRAFT.md

 operation.

-4. A program that instantiates the definition of polymorphic for a non-object type, an array type, or a cv-qualified type is ill-formed.
+4. A program that instantiates the definition of polymorphic for a non-object type, an array type, a specialization of in_place_type_t or a cv-qualified type is ill-formed.

 5. The template parameter `T` of `polymorphic` may be an incomplete type.